 7. Network professionally.

 Whether you’re looking to stay in your current industry or pave a completely new path in another, professional networking is critical.
-These days, over 70% of offers job seekers receive are a result of networking.
+These days, many of the offers job seekers receive are a result of networking.

 Networking can help you get your foot in the door at a company of interest, gain a new and valuable reference in the industry, and determine whether or not you really want to move into a specific role.